santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots.md

 - When determining your caster level you may treat this class as a third-caster but receive no extra spell slots from it.

-- You can not pay the base cost of a spell with spell slots and the upcast with **Ki Upcasting**.

 ### Autor's Notes & Other Things

 <div style='margin-top:10px'></div>